akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 The naming convention can be defined via the API or directly in the PIM UI, in the `Product Link Rules` tab of each asset family.

 ![Assets Naming Convention](../img/Assets_NamingConventionNew.png)

+### Should I split the asset code or the filename?

+As said above, you can choose to split the asset code or the main media filename.
+What should you do?
+Let's discover it.

+#### First use case
+If you **mass upload** your assets in the Asset Manager - meaning that your main media attribute is a `media file` attribute - you can choose to **split either the code of the asset, or its filename**.

+#### Second use case
+If you create your assets **one by one** in your family, or if the main media attribute of your asset family is a `media link` attribute (meaning that you **can't use the mass upload** feature), you must split the **code** of your assets, **not the filename**.

+*Why?*
+Because the naming convention is executed at the ***asset creation*** step.
+In the second use case, we don't know the filename of the asset at the asset creation since we add the file afterward.
+That's why the naming convention won't work if you split the filename instead of the code :wink:

 ### The format of the naming convention